cityjson/cjdb/model/README.md

 import_meta
 The import_meta model stores information from imported files.
 Its attributes are described below.

-id: id in the database
+id: id in the database<br/>
-source_file: name of the source file
+source_file: name of the source file<br/>
-version: cityJSON version
+version: cityJSON version<br/>
-metadata: cityJSON version
+metadata: cityJSON version<br/>
-transform: the transformation method from geometry's integer coordinates to real-world coordinates
+transform: the transformation method from geometry's integer coordinates to real-world coordinates<br/>
-geometry_templates: geometry_templates file for urban objects' geometry definition
+geometry_templates: geometry_templates file for urban objects' geometry definition<br/>
-srid: CRS of the source file
+srid: CRS of the source file<br/>
-extensions: cityJSON extensions
+extensions: cityJSON extensions<br/>
-extra_properties: added new properties at the root of the imported document
+extra_properties: added new properties at the root of the imported document<br/>
 started_at: importing start time
 finished_at: importing finish time
 Bounding box: bounding box of the input file's geographic extent is calculated and stored as one additional attribute.